Do You Really Know the True Cost of Your Advisor?

 But how much does it cost to work with a financial advisor?
 This article will tell you.

-But the asset-management fee is not the only cost you'll incur.
-In addition to paying for your advisor, you must also pay for the funds your advisor has recommended, and this is where you'll find two other costs: fixed expenses and variable expenses.
+The asset-management fee charged by your advisor is not the only cost you'll incur.
+In addition, you must also pay for the funds your advisor recommends, and this is where you'll find two other costs: fixed expenses and variable expenses.

 Fixed expenses are included in something called the Annual Expense Ratio.
 Every mutual fund and exchange-traded fund charges this fee — even so-called "no-load" funds. ("No-load" means there are no commissions when you buy or sell shares; it does not mean "no fee.")
 The expense ratio pays for the fund's recurring operating costs, from the manager's salary to the toll-free phone number investors call to talk to customer service representatives.
-As of 12/31/11, according to Morningstar, the average expense ratio for all mutual funds is 1.3% per year, although many are more than 2%.
-The highest in the industry, according to Morningstar, is a staggering 15.82%!
+As of 12/31/12, the average expense ratio for all mutual funds is 1.29% per year, although many are more than 2%.
+The highest in the industry, according to Morningstar, is a staggering 12.45%!

 Although the expense ratio is expressed as an annual figure, it's actually debited on a daily basis.
 But the charge does not appear on monthly statements, making it hard for investors to notice it.
 To find it, you must look in the fund's prospectus, where the expense ratio is expressed as a percentage.

 Unlike prospectuses, advisors are not required to provide SAIs to you.
-As a result, many investors have never even heard of it, let alone ever seen or read one.
+As a result, many investors have never even heard of this document, let alone read one.
 In fact, after training financial advisors nationwide for years, I can tell you that some advisors have never heard of it either.
-Yet, according to Morningstar, the fees described in an SAI can equal or even exceed the Annual Expense Ratio.
-Until recently, you had to ask fund companies to mail you their SAIs.
-But thanks to the Internet, you can now find these documents at most fund company Web sites.
+But thanks to the Internet, you can find these documents at most fund company Web sites.

 So be careful when asking an advisor what he or she charges.
-If the answer is, "My fee is one percent," he might be omitting the Annual Expense Ratio and trading expenses that you'll also incur.
+If the answer is, "My fee is 1 percent," the advisor might not be telling you the whole story.
 So when you are interviewing potential advisors, make sure they tell you the total costs you'll pay to work with them.